Jörgen Warborn: Recognition

 In March 2022, IDG and Tech Sweden named Warborn as one of the most influential in tech and AI in Sweden.

 Personal life

 Warborn lives in Varberg on the Swedish west coast.
 He is since 2008 married to Titti Warborn, and the couple have three children.
 His wife is also a small business entrepreneur, managing a furniture store.

+Rapporteur on Omnibus I

+Jörgen Warborn was appointed rapporteur in 2025 on Omnibus I, simplifying CSRD and CSDDD.
+Cutting the biggest reporting cost in the history of the European Union.